Contra Roosh V. on Evolution

 If the members of every species are always engaged in a struggle for life with one another, and if human beings were selfish and non-moral animals at first, how could even the least little bit of morality or of altruism have escaped being eliminated by natural selection?

-Altruism was never selected for and doesn’t exist.
+We have the delusion of morality.
 Morality exists as a cultural myth because it works.
 Morality is a shared cultural adaptation: a system of cultural norms that reflects social power structures and incentives.
-The basis of moral intuitions is part of a psychological theory, too big to go into here, but I have dealt with it in other places.
 Morality, like religion, exists because it works, even though it is a lie.
 It helps people to survive and reproduce.

 If evolution was in effect, it would have been impossible for the “veneer” of civilization to develop.